rust-lang/book/src/ch17-00-async-await.md

 > *non*-blocking.

 We could avoid blocking our main thread by spawning a dedicated thread to download each file.
-But it would be nicer if the call were not blocking in the first place.
-It would also be nice if we could write in the same direct style we use in blocking code.
+However, we would eventually find that the overhead of those threads was a problem.
+It would also be nicer if the call were not blocking in the first place.
+Last but not least, it would be better if we could write in the same direct style we use in blocking code.
 Something like this:

 ```rust,ignore,does_not_compile
 let data = fetch_data_from(url).await;